better-slop/hyprwhispr-rs/README.md

 ### Fast Earshot VAD (optional)

-When built with `cargo build --release --features fast-vad`, hyprwhspr-rs uses the [`earshot`](https://crates.io/crates/earshot) VoiceActivityDetector to trim silence before audio is sent to any transcription provider.
-The feature stays disabled by default so existing installs keep their dependencies stable.
+The default build ships with the [`earshot`](https://crates.io/crates/earshot) VoiceActivityDetector baked in.
+Toggle `fast_vad.enabled` in your config to trim silence before any provider (whisper.cpp, Groq, Gemini) sees the audio.

-- Works on 16 kHz mono PCM from the capture layer and shares the trimmed buffer across whisper.cpp, Groq, and Gemini.
+- Operates on the 16 kHz PCM emitted by the capture layer and shares the trimmed buffer across all providers.
 - Drops silent stretches longer than the configured timeout while keeping configurable pre-roll and post-roll padding so word edges remain intact.
-- Adapts the underlying Earshot aggressiveness based on recent speech/silence volatility—no more endlessly flapping microphones.
+- Adapts Earshot’s aggressiveness based on recent speech/silence volatility—fewer uploads when the room is noisy.
 - If an entire recording is silent, the app short-circuits the upload path instead of dispatching an empty request.

-Enable it by compiling with the `fast-vad` feature flag and toggling the `fast_vad.enabled` switch in your config file.
-All of the other fields under `fast_vad` map directly to the trimmer’s behaviour so you can tune aggressiveness without recompiling.
+All other fields in the `fast_vad` block map directly to the trimmer’s behaviour, so you can tune aggressiveness without recompiling.

 <details>